One of the most common, but misunderstood, terms in golf is ‘covering the golf ball’.

 One of the biggest flaws many mid-to-high handicappers have in their swing is losing their posture, and working on keeping their chest moving down as they arrive at impact will prevent this from happening.

-A device that may help you groove this feeling is the Hadgethey Golf Swing Training Aid, which will train your body to maintain its posture through the entire swing and keep your chest over the ball (while maintaining a bent elbow, and stable clubface, at impact).
+A device that may help you groove this feeling is the Hadgethey Golf Swing Training Aid (pictured below), which will train your body to maintain its posture through the entire swing and keep your chest over the ball (while maintaining a bent elbow, and stable clubface, at impact).

-As you squat and keep your chest down, you should also feel your hips moving backwards away from the golf ball.
+As you squat and keep your chest down, you should also feel your hips open left, away from the ball.

 To amateur players who early extend (stand up as they arrive at impact) this will feel unnatural at first, but is a key element to good ball-striking.